 DSM 5 lists 8 symptoms of ADHD:

-DSM IV (until May 2013) and ICD 10 were still exclusively focused on children’s symptoms and therefore, by their very nature, did not take into account that ADHD symptoms in adults (⇒ ADHD in adults) Change seriously: motor hyperactivity largely disappears, whereas inner restlessness and being driven become more visible, and emotional problems increase (⇒ Emotional dysregulation-mood swings in ADHD).
+DSM IV (until May 2013) and ICD 10 were still focused exclusively on children’s symptoms and therefore, by their very nature, did not take into account that ADHD symptoms vary among adults (⇒ ADHD in adults) Change seriously: motor hyperactivity largely disappears, whereas inner restlessness and being driven become more visible, emotional problems increase (⇒ Emotional dysregulation-mood swings in ADHD).
 Attention problems may also decrease or even disappear altogether (although less frequently than hyperactivity).

 The misunderstanding that the DSM or ICD symptoms would be the only original (directly caused by ADHD) symptoms is common even among physicians and therapists.
 However, knowledge of the totality of all possible symptoms is essential for treatment and therapy.
-The consequences can be fatal, for example, if physicians confuse ADHD-typical dysphoria during inactivity with depression and therefore make unsuitable medication attempts with antidepressants, or if therapists do not consider procrastination, mood swings, or sickliness (⇒ Rejection Sensitivity: Offensiveness / Sensitivity to Rejection and Criticism as a Specific ADHD Symptom) Do not consider them as an original consequence of an existing ADHD, but torture the affected persons with nonsensical attempts to treat them as consequences of negative life experiences or lack of discipline-which can deepen the life experience of being insufficient in the affected persons.
-Such malpractice is unfortunately not uncommon.
+The consequences can be fatal, for example if the ADHD-typical dysphoria during inactivity is mistaken for depression and therefore unsuccessful medication attempts with antidepressants are made.
+Or if procrastination, mood swings, or sickliness (⇒ Rejection Sensitivity: sickliness/sensitivity to rejection and criticism as a specific ADHD symptom) Not be considered as an original consequence of an existing ADHD, but be treated as consequences of negative life experiences or lack of discipline-which may deepen the impression of being insufficient in the affected person.

 At ⇒ Symptoms of ADHD We have collected all symptoms that can result originally from ADHD and substantiated them with source references from the ADHD literature (as ADHD symptoms):